Last Updated 5/6/20

 What should I do if my child does not have access to a computer or internet at home?

-- Chromebooks for students who have Internet access at home, but don’t have a device to work on, will be available for pick up at your child’s school on Monday, March 16 and Tuesday, March 17 from 8 a.m. to 4 p.m.
+- Chromebooks for students who have Internet access at home, but don’t have a device to work on, will be available for pick up at your child’s school on Mondays from 9 a.m. to 1 p.m.
 Parents will be responsible for any damages that occur while on loan and ensuring the Chromebook returns to school when students return.
 If you are unavailable during the times listed above, please contact your child’s school to arrange a time to pick up a device.

 - If you do not have internet access, many national companies are providing additional resources to help families stay connected during this time.
 Click here for a detailed list of offerings.